Peeragogy/Peeragogy.github.io/practice.md

 roadmap at all) should correspond to the felt need for sharing information and to the tolerance of uncertainty among participants.
-The structure of the roadmap should be able shift along with its contents: it is an antidote to @david2001software [pp. 121–124].
+The structure of the roadmap should be able shift along with its contents: it is an antidote to [1, pp. 121–124].
 In the Peeragogy project our roadmap evolved from an outline of the first draft of the *Peeragogy Handbook*, to a schedule of meetings with a regular “” supplemented by a list of upcoming submission deadlines, to the emergent